Bruna-Portilho/BP-Rossmann-Sales-Model/README.md

 # Model performance vs Business values

-It was possible to calculate besides de model predction, also de sales values for the worst and the best scenario.
+It was possible to calculate in addition to sales predction, also the prediction for the worst and the best scenario.

 **Model with XGBoost Regression**